Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: From Binary Multiplication to the Hull Reformulation

 \subsection{Taking a convex combination}

 Let $\mathbf x_i$ be a copy of the original variable associated with the feasible region of disjunct $i$.
 We now form a convex combination of the disjuncts, which yields the convex hull of the disjunction if all $h_i(\mathbf x)$ are convex.
-Note, however, that convex combinations can also be taken for non-convex sets, but the resulting set will not, in general, be convex, which is illustrated in Figure~\ref{fig:epsilon_approx}.
+Note, however, that we don't have to assume convexity and convex combinations can also be taken for non-convex sets, but the resulting set will not, in general, be convex, which is illustrated in Figure~\ref{fig:epsilon_approx}.
 Thus, these steps remain valid for non-convex problems, although they no longer guarantee the convex hull of the disjunction.
 The convex combination of disjuncts can then be defined as follows:

 \begingroup

 \endgroup